 Should it be Treated?

 Our current understanding of ESS is that patients with this condition should NOT be treated by thyroid hormone.

-Studies have shown that giving patients T4 thyroid medications, even those that are critically ill, show no benefit.
+Studies have shown that giving patients T4 thyroid medications, even those who are critically ill, shows no benefit.